hushmirror/anonsets/README.md

 Whenever there are more shielded inputs than shielded outputs, the anonset goes down in that transaction.
 One can add up all the transactions of a block and also determine if a certian block height *increases* or *decreases* the anonset size.

-Let's say Alice wants to send Bob 1 HUSH but all she has are 101 shielded outputs of amount 0.01, which add up to 1.01 HUSH.
+Let's say Alice wants to send Bob 1 HUSH and she has 11 shielded outputs of amount 0.01, which add up to 1.1 HUSH.
 That gives her enough to send 1 HUSH to Bob and to pay the transaction fee of 0.0001 HUSH.

-Her shielded transaction will have 101 shielded inputs.
-On Zcash and Pirate coins, the transaction will have two outputs, and therefore *decrease* the anonset by 99.
+Her shielded transaction will have 11 shielded inputs.
+On Zcash and Pirate coins, the transaction will have two outputs, and therefore *decrease* the anonset by 9.
 This can often happen when miners get many small regular payments from a mining pool, then they spend the funds.

+If Alice used Hush, Sietch would increase the number of outputs to 8, and therefore the anonset would only *decrease* by 3.
+Sietch helps to keep the anonset larger.
+In general, when Alice only needs to spent 1 input, Sietch *increases* the anonset by 7 or 8, depending on if there is change.

+### What makes anonsets go up?
+HushChat

+Since HushChat memos are amount=0 by default, that means they have 1 shielded input and 8 shielded outputs on average, which means each HushChat memo increases the anonset size by 7.
+The use of HushChat directly increases the anonset of HUSH.
+Every HushChat memo helps create a larger anonset to protect all users.